 Key Points

-- Symptoms of cat eye infections might include redness, puffiness, and discharge in the eyes
+- Symptoms of cat eye infections include redness, puffiness, and discharge in the eyes.

-- Cat eye infections can be caused by anything from allergies, to pink eye, to feline herpes virus and more
+- Cat eye infections can be caused by allergies, pink eye, and feline herpes virus.

-What are the symptoms of a cat eye infection?
+What are the signs of a cat eye infection?

 If your kitty is displaying one or more of these symptoms, they could be suffering from an eye infection: